 OMB Circular A-76 defines an "inherently Governmental" activity as one that is so intimately related to the public interest that it must be performed by Government employees.
-The revised Circular provides that agencies must determine that there be an exercise of "substantial discretion" in applying
+The

 &lt;sup>2 The obligation to submit to OMB a list of agency activities that are not inherently Governmental is set forth in the Federal Activities Inventory Reform (FAIR) Act of 1998.